w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::info

-For ledger users staking directly on Ledger Live, there is currently only one option to use one account as both stash and controller.
+For ledger users staking directly on Ledger Live, currently there is no option to use separate stash and controller accounts.

 :::